lupiter/obsidian-gdocs/README.md

 ## Privacy

-- API key stored locally (not synced)
+- OAuth credentials stored locally (not synced)
 - Direct connection to Google (no third-party servers)
 - No telemetry or data collection
-- Recommend: Restrict API key to Google Docs API only
+- Access tokens auto-refresh

 ## Limitations

-- API key auth only (OAuth planned)
+- OAuth2 authentication required
 - Not real-time (on-demand or periodic sync)
 - Large folders may be slow
 - API quota limits apply